 The clock is ticking.

 (For The Discover Challenge: Tough Questions.
-Comments are open for those who assume good intent.)
+Comments are open for the next few days for those who assume good intent.)